NablaVM/nabla/docs/vm-todo.md

-# TODO

-Need to write up documentation on how the VM functions, and what all the aspects of the VM are for.
-Especially important is how the devices will work, and what the registers are used for

-io_stdin triggerd by '1' in register 10.
-Bytes count for read in foes in r11, Frames produced count in r12 io_stdout triggerd by '2' in register 10.
-Writes byte-by-byte what is in r11 starting with MSB

-Registers r10 - r15 Shouldn't be touched unless something is intended to be done with a device

 ## Later

-VM Tests.
-WOOOHOO

-Test tf out of the loader to make sure that sillyness doesn't creep in

 Update asm_instructions - There should be a nice table of ALL instructions, and their hex representation.
 A showing of who uses id bits, etc